 Please join us for our weekly #FridaysForFuture climate strikes, every Friday from 11:30 to 12:30 pm at Memorial Park in Bracebridge and at Main & John in Huntsville.
 Grab your climate action sign and come on down!

 Mark your Calendars!
 Join CAM During COP26 to Make Your Voice Heard Saturday, November 6 11:30 to 1:00pm at G8 Flag Park in Huntsville

-On-line events continue.
-Scroll down past upcoming events to find recent webinars that were recorded.
+Scroll down past upcoming events to find recent events that were recorded.

 Ticks and Lyme Disease: A TICKing Time Bomb in Eastern Ontario — Zoom presentation Tuesday June 8, 7 pm.